Cp0204/CubeFX/README.md

 ### Customizing LED Colors

-Connect to the hotspot and send a POST request to http://172.16.1.1/post with the following data format:
+Connect to the hotspot and open http://172.16.1.1/post

+Or use other software to POST data to `http://172.16.1.1/post` in the following format:

 ```json
 {